SAP/spartacus-docs/_pages/contributing/continuous-integration.md

 Every time code is pushed to the Spartacus repository (regardless of whether a pull requests has been made), a build in our [Github Actions CI workflow](https://github.com/SAP/spartacus/actions/workflows/ci.yml) is triggered.
 For all of our libraries, the build executes the following steps:

+- Builds the Spartacus libraries from sources
+- Checks for eslint compliance
 - Checks for prettier compliance
-- Checks for eslint compliance
 - Runs all the unit tests
-- Runs all integration and end-to-end tests
+- Runs all cypress end-to-end tests
-- Builds the Spartacus project sources
+- Plus other additional checks

-The configuration for Travis CI builds can be found in the `.ci.yml` file in the GitHub convention folder `./github/workflows`.
+The configuration for Github actions based builds can be found in the `.ci.yml` file in the folder `./github/workflows`.

 ## End-to-End Tests

-When a build is triggered, [GitHub](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) runs it on their virtual machines that run all of the end-to-end (E2E) tests for our libraries.
+When a build is triggered, [GitHub](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) runs it on their virtual machines that run the end-to-end (E2E) tests for our libraries.
 The E2E test results are reported as pass or fail to the Pull Request checks on GitHub.

-Unfortunately, at the moment, the Jenkins server is not public, and as a result, external contributors cannot see the E2E test results.
-We hope to transition to a public server in the near future.
+We use [Cypress](https://www.cypress.io/) as our E2E test framework.
+E2E test results are reported to the [Cypress Dashboard](https://dashboard.cypress.io/projects/k3nmep/runs).